- Location: Connecticut

 Written tests are available in several languages.
 Oral tests are provided in English.

 You must provide a car that's safe to operate in order to take the road exam.
-If you need to find such a car and are considering buying a used vehicle, it's smart to obtain a vehicle history report prior to purchasing the vehicle.
+If you need to find such a car and are considering buying a used car, it's smart to obtain a vehicle history report prior to purchasing the vehicle.

 You can't drive without insurance coverage.
 If you're looking for a carrier, visit our Insurance Center to find the best rates.